The Telephony Layer Under Your Voice Agent (And When It Breaks)

 Attestation handles whether a call is signed.
 Reputation handles whether the called party’s carrier flags the number as spam.
 These are separate systems, and a voice agent at volume has to manage both.

-A2P 10DLC is the registration regime for application-to-person messaging over standard 10-digit long-code numbers.
-It is an SMS regime, not a voice regime, but it matters to voice-agent teams for two reasons: many voice agents also send SMS, and the brand identity registered for 10DLC feeds the same caller-reputation systems.
-Since February 1, 2025, all major US carriers block – not throttle – 100% of unregistered 10DLC traffic.
-Unregistered means undelivered.
+A2P 10DLC is the registration regime for application-to-person SMS over standard 10-digit numbers.
+It’s an SMS rule, not a voice rule, but it matters to voice-agent teams because many also send SMS and the registered brand identity feeds the same caller-reputation systems.
+Since early 2025, US carriers block – not throttle – unregistered 10DLC traffic outright: unregistered means undelivered.

 Number reputation is the voice-side equivalent.
 Three analytics engines drive carrier spam-labeling: Hiya on AT&T, TNS on Verizon, and First Orion on T-Mobile.
 A high-volume outbound agent with low answer rates will accumulate spam flags over time, and once a number reads “Spam Likely” on a handset, answer rates collapse.